datalayer-examples/crossplane-example/README.md

   <img src="./res/crossplane.svg" />
 </div>

-This repository aims to complement the official [Crossplane documentation](https://crossplane.io/docs) to give step by step examples to deploy infrastruture and services on [Google Cloud](https://cloud.google.com) and can be applied to other clouds like [Amazon](https://aws.amazon.com), [Azure](https://azure.microsoft.com)...
+This repository aims to complement the official [Crossplane documentation](https://crossplane.io/docs) to give step-by-step examples to deploy infrastructure and services on [Google Cloud](https://cloud.google.com) and can be applied to other clouds like [Amazon](https://aws.amazon.com), [Azure](https://azure.microsoft.com)...

 We have a first section with standard flows like settting-up the environment, deploying managed and composite resources as helm chart...
 We also have a second section where we build our own application, a React.js user interface interacting with managed resources.

-We are trying to stick to some nomenclature like `Control Cluster` (the K8S cluster that hosts the Crossplane operator), `Workload Cluster` (the K8S clusters create by the Control Cluster).
+We are trying to stick to some nomenclature like:

+- `Control Cluster`: The K8S cluster that hosts the Crossplane operator.
+- `Workload Cluster`: The K8S clusters create by the Control Cluster.

 ## Standard Flows